jameslovallo/snappy/packages/composer/README.md

 </script>
 ```
 ## Usage
-Composer allows you create custom elements using an "Options API", similar to Vue 2.
 Just create an object with the keys below and pass it into composer as the only parameter, i.e. `composer(myObject)`.

 | Key       | String   | Example                                            |
 | --------- | -------- | -------------------------------------------------- |